hackclub/hackclub/workshops/discord_bot_with_rust/README.md

 Now, let's add a basic Discord bot template.
 At this point, you should have invited your bot to a server for testing.

-Delete the contents of `main.rs` and replace it with this:
+Delete the contents of `real_main.rs` and replace it with this:
 ```rust
 use serenity::async_trait;
 use serenity::framework::standard::{